-If you are experiencing decreased sexual desire, painful intercourse or other sexual health problems, the experienced professionals at the Center for Sexual Function can help.
+Whether you are experiencing decreased sexual desire, problems with ejaculation or erectile dysfunction (ED), the team of specialists at the Center for Sexual and Reproductive Health can help.

 During your initial evaluation, our goal is to determine the type of sexual dysfunction you are experiencing and to investigate the possible causes.
 Your first appointment includes: